1. From which year levels does your school take

 from Term 2 and Term 3 separately?

-they may not have sufficient credits to achieve the VCE.
+they may not have sufficient credits to achieve the Victorian Certificate of Education (VCE).

 10. Can a place be reserved in the next intake for a student who has had to defer the course for some reason?